- Who We Are

 Ted brings his experiences in community health programming and public health research to the Center for Work and Service.
 At the CWS, he serves as the Program Director for Internships and Health Initiatives.
 Ted advises students interested in the fields of public health, medicine, and science research.
 He also supports students in their general internship search and he focuses on opportunities in the US, Latin America, and Spain.
 Ted serves as the liaison to Juniors and to LGBTQ students.
 Hailing from the midwest, Ted earned his BA in Anthropology and Sociology from Kalamazoo College and his MPH in Health Policy and Administration and Global Health from the University of Illinois at Chicago.

-is the Program Director of Internships at the Center for Work and Service.
+Salwa is the Program Director of Internships at the Center for Work and Service.
 She counsels students regarding their internship search, international careers, manages the campus wide Tanner Conference, and oversees internships for Albright Fellows.
-She focuses on international careers primarily in South Asia, Europe, the Middle East, and Africa including internships at OMCV in Cape Verde that are part
+She focuses on international careers primarily in South Asia, Europe, the Middle East, and Africa including internships at OMCV in Cape Verde that are partthat are part of the Anchor Point Internships in Global Leadership.
+She serves as the liaison to international students.
+More recently Salwa has been involved in international initiatives coordinating with departments and offices across campus.

 Salwa received a Ed.M. in Technology, Innovation, and Education from Harvard University in 2008 and a BA in Psychology and Educational Studies from Wellesley College.